Interview – Raja Mansingh Rathore from Pelagia AS

 What is your area of expertise?

-My area of expertise is fish nutrition and the utilization of by-products from aquaculture and fisheries.
+My area of expertise is fish nutrition and the utilization of side streams from aquaculture and fisheries.

 What was it about AQUABIOPRO-FIT that triggered your interest?